What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 Sometimes customers would prefer to visit the location but still interact with the digital channels.
 This gives the customer the option that if they do have a concern, an actual human is close to assist if needed.

-Most banks also have great web services that cater to online interactions from beginning to end of the buying and customer service process.
+Most banks also have great web services that cater to online interactions from the beginning to the end of the customer service process.

-The only way they could be a little more phygital, is again if banks would include the option for the video call so that way customers can feel safe speaking to a real representative.
+The only way they could be a little more phygital is again if banks would include the option for video calls so that customers can feel safe speaking to a real representative.

-The COVID-19 pandemic has accelerated the shift towards online shopping, with e-commerce sales reaching an all-time high in 2020.
-However, despite the rise of online shopping, physical retail is not going away anytime soon.
-In fact, many brands are now looking to blend the physical and digital shopping experiences in a trend known as "phygital" retail.
+Despite the rise of online shopping, physical retail is not going away anytime soon.
+Many brands are now looking to blend the physical and digital shopping experiences in a trend known as "phygital" retail.

-Additionally, phygital retail allows brands to collect data on customer preferences and behavior, which can be used to improve the shopping experience and drive sales.
+Additionally, this kind of customer experience allows brands to collect data on customer preferences and behaviour, which can be used to improve the omnichannel experience and drive sales.

-Many leading brands are already embracing phygital retail, with some innovative examples including:
+Many leading brands are already embracing the phygital trend with their retail stores, with some innovative examples including:

-• Amazon's "Amazon Go" stores, which offer a completely cashier-less shopping experience using AI and computer vision technology to track purchases and charge customers' accounts automatically.
+• Amazon's "Amazon Go" stores offer completely cashier-less retail experiences using AI and computer vision technology to track purchases and charge customers' accounts automatically.

 Don’t wait to go phygital

-If you haven’t quite yet set your sights on making your business phygital, you may be falling behind your competition rapidly.
+If you haven’t quite yet set your sights on making your business phygital, you may fall behind your competition.

 Phygital encompasses the best of both physical and digital worlds, so if you’re only focusing on one, it is time to intertwine both.